marccamb/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 My main interest is the understanding of the multiple and complex interactions existing between a host, and its associated microorganisms.
-Those microorganisms can be either pathogens or members of the host microbiota, and interact together and with their host.
-Those interactions can vary with environmental conditions, and impact the evolution of all partners.
+These microorganisms can either be pathogens or members of the host microbiota and interact with eachother and with their host.
+These interactions can vary with environmental conditions, and impact the evolution of all partners.
 I have been using a combination of lab experiments, field sampling and microbial community metabarcoding, on insect and plant hosts.